 Fidel Ramírez Carreño’s present whereabouts are unknown.
 He was linked by Venezuela’s judiciary to the money laundering scheme through Andorra, although he was not indicted in the small principality.

-Like his business partner at Roraima SAL Offshore, Moustafa El Husseini’s career is overshadowed by a more prominent brother.
+Like Fidel Ramírez Carreño, Moustafa El Husseini’s career is overshadowed by a more prominent brother.
 The Jbeil MP’s brother, Hussein, was first elected to the Lebanese Parliament in 1972, before becoming the speaker of the legislature in 1984.
 Hussein El Husseini went on to serve in the high-profile post for eight years and played a key role in brokering the 1989 Taif Accords that brought the Lebanese Civil War to an end.
 There is no indication that Hussein El Husseini has any connection to the business dealings in question of his brother and nephew.

 Elected on the We Decide electoral list along with Farid Haykal Khazen, Husseini caucuses in Parliament with the Marada Movement.
 His short tenure in Parliament so far has been rocked by the Oct.
 17, 2019, protest movement, which has left MPs scrambling to distance themselves from corruption.

 When announcing his support for lifting banking secrecy on Oct.
 26, 2019, Husseini invoked the topic of recovering stolen funds.
-Venezuelan authorities agree, or at least they do in regards to the wealth reportedly moved offshore by the Venezuelan partners of Husseini and his son.
+Venezuelan authorities agree, or at least they do in regards to the wealth reportedly moved offshore by the Venezuelans who opened mysterious firms in Lebanon.

 BEIRUT — Days after the Oct.
-17, 2019, protest movement erupted, MP Moustafa El Husseini proclaimed his support for transparency and vowed to lift banking secrecy on his accounts, but neglected to disclose that he and his son established firms with a group of Venezuelans implicated in industrial-scale money...
+17, 2019, protest movement erupted, MP Moustafa El Husseini proclaimed his support for transparency and vowed to lift banking secrecy on his accounts, but neglected to publicly disclose that he and his son established firms with a group of Venezuelans implicated in industrial-scale money laundering.L’Orient Today has learned that the parliamentarian and his...